 Commonwealth PhD The studentships are now available and is currently calling applications from low and middle-income Commonwealth countries, for full-time doctoral study at a UK university.

 The aim of The grant is to enhance individual teaching and research capacity leading to increased institutional capacity in academic and other sectors in Commonwealth countries and to contribute to UK higher education and research by attracting high-calibre international candidates and encouraging links and collaboration.

 Commonwealth PhD Positionsenable talented and motivated individuals to gain the knowledge and skills required for sustainable development, and are aimed at those who could not otherwise afford to study in the UK.

 The Association of Commonwealth Universities (ACU) is the world’s first and oldest international university network, established in 1913.

-- Application Deadline: February 22, 2018
+- Application Deadline: December 19, 2018

-- Course Level: Scholarships are available to pursue PhD programme.
+- Course Level: The studentships are available to pursue PhD programme.

 - Science and technology for development